ivre/ivre/doc/DOCKER.md

     root@ivreclient:/# exit

-You can start the container again by issuing:
+You can start the container again later by issuing:

     $ docker start -i ivreclient
     root@ivreclient:/#